York County, South Carolina: 18th century

 Residents of the Upcountry were initially slow to take sides in the American Revolutionary War, content to remain neutral as long as left unmolested; the conflict was initially viewed as one between the British Crown and Charleston plutocrats.
 The New Acquisition entered into vocal opposition to Royal authority in 1780 only after three "invasions" of the region: the first by Banastre Tarleton and his "Green Dragoons", and two more by Lord Cornwallis.
-Most of the state had capitulated to the British after their capture of Charleston, but after the Waxhaw massacre in nearby Lancaster County in May 1780, residents of the New Acquisition took part in a regional resistance.
+Most of the state had capitulated to the British after their capture of Charleston.
+Still, after the Waxhaw massacre in nearby Lancaster County in May 1780, residents of the New Acquisition took part in a regional resistance.
 Led by men such as William "Billy" Hill, William Bratton, and Samuel Watson, both the battles of Huck's Defeat and Kings Mountain, were fought in the New Acquisition.
-These defeats forced Cornwallis northward, and led to his ultimate surrender at Yorktown.
+These defeats forced Cornwallis northward and led to his ultimate surrender at Yorktown.

-After the defeat of the British, Upcountry residents enjoyed a greater share of administration in their region.
+After the defeat of the British, Upcountry residents enjoyed a more significant share of administration in their region.
 The area experienced phenomenal growth after the war.
-In first United States census (1790), York County had a population of 6,604; 923 were listed as slaves, with a quarter of the county's slaves belonging to just nine men.
+In the first United States census (1790), York County had a population of 6,604; 923 were listed as enslaved, with just nine men enslaving 230.
 Less than 15% of the county's population lived in bondage in 1790, while the state averaged 30%.

 A county seat was laid out in 1786 at Fergus' Cross Roads, where several roads converged near the geographic center of the county.
-The new town was first known as the village of York, or more commonly York Court House.
+The new town was first known as the village of York, or more commonly, York Court House.
 In 1841, the town was incorporated as "Yorkville."
-In 1823 its population (as recorded by local architect, Robert Mills), was 441—which included 292 whites and 149 blacks.
-By 1840 the population had reached 600, and in 1850 Yorkville consisted of 93 dwellings and 617 inhabitants.
-In the years just prior to the Civil War, the town gained a reputation as a summer resort for many Lowcountry planters trying to escape the malarial swamps of the region for the more moderate climate to be found in the Upstate.
-By 1860, the population of the town had topped 1,300—an increase of more than 125% in only one decade.
-During the Civil War, the town became a focal point for residents from the Lowcountry as a refugee destination during Union occupation of their towns.
+In 1823, its population (as recorded by local architect, Robert Mills) was 441—which included 292 whites and 149 blacks.
+By 1840, the population had reached 600; in 1850, Yorkville consisted of 93 dwellings and 617 inhabitants.
+In the years just before the Civil War, the town gained a reputation as a summer resort for many Lowcountry planters trying to escape the malarial swamps of the region for the more moderate climate to be found in the Upstate.
+By 1860, the town's population had topped 1,300—an increase of more than 125% in only one decade.
+During the American Civil War, the town became a focal point for residents from the Lowcountry as a refugee destination during U.S. Army occupation of their towns.